 The London Interbank Offered Rate ("LIBOR") has been used as a benchmark rate for floating rate debt, bank loans, derivatives and other borrowings or debt securities.
 Some of the Northleaf Private Credit Funds' loans are expected to include a floating rate of interest, which rate may be based partially on LIBOR, and the Northleaf Private Credit Funds' leverage arrangements are expected to require them to pay a floating rate of interest, which rate may be based partially on LIBOR.
 In July 2017, the head of the U.K. Financial Conduct Authority ("FCA") announced the desire to phase out the use of LIBOR by the end of 2021 and LIBOR has been in the process of being wound down since then.
+As of June 30, 2023, LIBOR is expected to be fully discontinued.
 The FCA is encouraging market participants to take appropriate action now to remove remaining dependencies on LIBOR.
 The precise impacts of the transition away from LIBOR on the Northleaf Private Credit Funds and on the financing market generally remain uncertain.